-The American Heart Association (AHA) constantly provides guidelines on caring for persons with heart disease based on research and scientific findings.
+The American Heart Association (AHA) constantly provides guidelines on caring for pediatric patients and persons with heart disease based on research and scientific findings.
 The recent guidelines released in October 2020 base emphasis on the following areas:

 - Improved algorithms and visual aids to guide resuscitation procedures.

 - Significance of early CPR by lay rescuers.

 - Importance of early epinephrine administration.

 - Real-time audio-visual feedback in the delivery of high-quality CPR.

 - Ongoing measurement of end-tidal carbon dioxide (ETCO2) blood pressure during Advanced Life Support resuscitation.